top of page

 I'm Dr. Tracy Cohn (it sounds like cone).

-As a counseling psychologist employed at a university, I conduct research, teach/train/mentor students, and provide service to individuals, the local community, university, and profession.
-Thanks for taking a moment to learn about me.
+As a counseling psychologist employed at a university, I conduct research and teach/train/mentor students.
+I also provide service to individuals, the local community, university, and profession through my work in individual psychotherapy, dissertation and grant writing support, faculty (pre and post tenure/promotion) and administrative coaching and consultation, and C-suite leadership developmentThanks for taking a moment to learn about me.

 Services I Offer